MicrosoftEdge/MSEdgeExplainers/WebVTTCaptionStyling/explainer.md

   std::string window_radius;  // macOS only
 };
 ```
-3. We add a OS specific implementations for CaptionStyle::FromSystemSettings().
+3. We add an OS specific implementations for CaptionStyle::FromSystemSettings().
 For Windows 10, we added this in caption_style_win.cc.
 4. We use system APIs to get caption styling property values that the user set.
 For Windows 10 we do this using the ClosedCaptionProperties class.
-This class became available starting with the intial release of Windows 10.
+This class became available starting with the initial release of Windows 10.
 For Windows versions previous to that, we return std::nullopt.
 5. We map the returned non-Default property values to their equivalent CSS Strings and set these in the CaptionStyle struct.
 We then return the now populated CaptionStyle.
 ```C++
 if (background_color != ClosedCaptionColor_Default) {